Gucci gang, Gucci gang

 More than a Gucci bag

-We created a fully functioning and beautiful booking system and website.
+We created a fully functioning and beautiful booking system and WooCommerce webshop.
 This is only the tip of the iceberg, for the tools for administrating the potentially large clientele and inventory is effortless.
 We also took time to properly educate our clients on how to make the most out of these new set of tools.

 Our visual research and its documentation gave us a good view on what the industry standards are.
-We wanted to bring out fashion magazine typography for legibility and glamour, while using brighter colours and geometric shapes to highlight the light-heartedness of fashion and above all the new idea of shared economy.
+We wanted to bring out fashion magazine typography for legibility and glamour, meanwhile using brighter colours and geometric shapes to highlight the light-heartedness of fashion and above all the new idea of shared economy.